votingworks/electionguard-kotlin-multiplatform/README.md

   might then use larger tables and gain greater speedups, while memory-limited computations would use smaller tables.

 - In this table, we transform the numbers to [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication), allowing us to avoid an expensive modulo operation after each multiply.
 HACL* has native support for this transformation, resulting in significant speedups.
+  We also get modest speedups within the JVM.

 - ElectionGuard defines two sets of global parameters: using either 3072-bit or 4096-bit modular arithmetic.
 EKM supports both sets of parameters as well as a